 A three-game winning streak by Mitch Trubisky helped Chicago reach the NFL Playoffs, but it also sent this team tumbling down the NFL Draft order.
 Instead of having a top-12 pick, an ideal spot for a trade-up to land a top quarterback, the Bears are sitting 20th overall.
-With a top rookie quarterback and a Russell Wilson trade, general manager Ryan Pace will need to get creative in what might be the draft class that determines his future.
+With a top rookie quarterback expensive and a Russell Wilson trade off the table, general manager Ryan Pace will need to get creative in what might be the draft class that determines his future.

 With the help of The Draft Network’s simulator, let’s dive into our Chicago Bears mock draft.

-Chicago Bears mock draft: Reshaping the offense without a top quarterback
+Chicago Bears mock draft: Trading up for a quarterback

-- Chicago Bears mock draft trade: Kansas City Chiefs send 31st, 52nd overall picks for 20th overall pick, 2022 fourth-round pick
+- Chicago Bears mock draft trade: Carolina Panthers trade 8th pick to Chicago for 20th pick, 83rd overall pick and 2022 first-round pick

 Chicago Bears mock draft: Day 3 targets in 2021 NFL Draft

-- Sixth round, 204th overall: Joshua Kaindoh, EDGE, Florida State
+- Sixth round, 204th overall: Chris Evans, RB, Michigan

-- Sixth round, 208th overall: Jermar Jefferson, RB, Oregon State
+- Sixth round, 208th overall: Tommy Kraemer, iOL, Notre Dame

-- Sixth round, 228th overall: Rachad Wildgoose Jr., CB, Wisconsin
+- Sixth round, 228th overall: Shakur Brown, CB, Michigan State

 What do you think about our Chicago Bears mock draft?
 Let us know in the comments below.